 You’ve come to the right place.
-The criminal lawyers at Hayes, Berry, White & Vanzant have vast experience with helping those who are eligible clear their records.
+The criminal lawyers at Hayes, Berry, White & Vanzant, LLP have vast experience helping those who are eligible to clear their records.

 There are a few ways you can have your criminal record cleared, but there are some things you must understand before beginning the process.
 First off, have you ever been arrested?
-If so, you have a criminal record—regardless of if the court dismissed your cased or not.
+If so, you have a criminal record — regardless of whether the court dismissed your case or not.
 The fact that you were arrested will remain on your record.
 Second, have you been acquitted for a crime?
 If the answer is yes, your record will still show you were arrested and received a criminal charge.

 The general public has access to criminal records, and numerous people and businesses conduct background checks.
 So if you have a criminal record, it could affect your ability to get a job, rent an apartment or secure a loan.
 Therefore, it is a wise choice to take the necessary steps to attain a clear criminal record.